 Working with migrants to co-produce tailored materials (translated and in appropriate formats, written and verbal as appropriate) could increase their confidence in information.
 Understanding the cultural issues that matter to specific migrant groups will help frame messages about vaccination.

 More flexible appointments and clinics held in local, familiar places, may improve vaccine uptake.
-These measures could widen access for adults and some children who are excluded from current approaches (run through schools, for example).
+These measures could widen access for adults and some children who are excluded from current approaches (at schools, for example).

 Further research could explore innovative ways to involve migrant populations in co-designing vaccination systems and services.
 Better and more consistent recording of migrant immunisations would strengthen future research.
 It would be useful to understand generational effects, and how migrants’ views and behaviours relating to vaccination change over time in the new host country.